feedback-forms/feedback-forms/project-plan.md

 6. **Survey Management**: Implemented functionality for teachers to view and modify survey settings after creation.

 7. **School-Related Fields Selection**: Fixed issue where "Jahrgangsstufe" (Grade Level), "Abteilung" (Department), and "Fach" (Subject) fields appeared unselected when editing a newly created survey.
 The root cause was a mismatch between the values being stored during creation (using code/level) and the values being compared during editing (using name).
 Modified the create form to consistently use name values for all these fields.

+8. **Survey Response System**: Implemented the backend logic for students to access and submit surveys using the unique access key.

 ## Implementation Plan